Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Methodology

 where $F$ marks the distribution of $r_t$ conditional on $x_{t-1}$.
 Generally, the conditioning variables could consist of past lagged returns, standard deviations, but also of external (market) information or other assets.
 We employ these as covariates that are explained in Section \ref{Sec:Data}.

-We propose the use of two different types of random forest-based techniques which directly model the conditional VaR in~\eqref{var}.
-Both build on the classic random forest \citep{Breiman2001} which is an ensemble of (decorrelated) decision trees \citep[see~e.g.][]{Hastie2009} for the mean of $r_t$.
+We propose a specific random forest-based technique which directly models the conditional VaR in~\eqref{var} and evaluate its prediction performance relative to a different random forest-type benchmark and standard parametric time series models.
+We closely build on existing techniques by \citet{Athey2019} and \cite{Meinshausen2006} that were suggested and have so far only been used in a cross-sectional setting, where performance of both technologies has been similar.
+For forecasting financial time series and in particular time series of cryptocurrencies, however, we show by comprehensive simulations and empirically that a tailored specification of one approach can yield advantages over existing models while the other procedure yields only less favorable results.
+Both considered random forest methodologies rely on the classic random forest idea \citep{Breiman2001} that produces an ensemble of (decorrelated) decision trees \citep[see~e.g.][]{Hastie2009} for the mean of $r_t$.
 In a decision tree, each outcome $r_t $ is sorted into leafs of the tree by binary splits.
 These splits are performed based on different $x_{t-1}$ components falling above or below specific adaptive threshold values that need to be calculated, for example by the Gini Impurity or MSE-splitting in Classification and Regression Trees (CART) \citep{breiman1984classification}, or using other criteria.
 Finally, the prediction for a new $r_{t}$ is a weighted version of each tree prediction.